Sunshine's Secondary ESL Studio

 5. Fast-Paced Word Games

 Sometimes the best way to break speaking hesitation is through laughter and competition.
-One of my students’ favorite activities is Word Dash!, my free, ESL-friendly version of the Mexican game ¡Basta!.
+One of my students’ favorite activities is Word Dash!, my ESL-friendly version of the Mexican vocabulary game ¡Basta!.

 Students race to fill categories with words that all start with the same letter.
-It’s fun, loud, and surprisingly effective for reinforcing vocabulary while also lowering speaking anxiety.
+The activity becomes loud, energetic, and surprisingly effective for reinforcing vocabulary while lowering speaking anxiety.

-Tips to Make B2 Speaking Activities More Effective
+Tips to Make B2 ESL Speaking Activities More Effective

-• Use sentence stems and question stems.
-If your students still need support getting started, these free ESL sentence starters for teens work well even at the B2 level.
+Use sentence stems and question stems.
+If students still need help getting started, these free ESL sentence starters for teens work well even at the B2 level.

-• Set up low-stakes speaking games and informal formats.
-You should encourage speaking without overly correcting.
-Nothing shuts down ESL students more than nit-picking their every mistake.
-Keep it comfortable, many mistakes will be fixed in time and with continued practice and occasional correction.
+Set up low-stakes speaking games and informal formats.
+Encourage speaking without overly correcting mistakes.
+Nothing shuts down ESL students faster than constant correction.

 Conclusion: Give Your B2 Students the Confidence to Speak

-B2 students succeed when they are given the opportunity for meaningful discussions and not just scripted “talk.”
+B2 students succeed when they are given opportunities for meaningful discussion—not just scripted dialogue.

-If you’re also looking for ways to track speaking growth, here’s how I assess pronunciation without it feeling babyish.
+If you’re also looking for ways to track speaking growth, you might enjoy this post about how I assess ESL pronunciation without making it feel babyish.

 Leave a Comment